a-karma/Bogor_Workshop/DAY_3/Session3.md

 - .evec and .eval for the PCA
 - .Q for the admixture
-- .treefile for the tree
+- .treefile and the .iqtree files for the tree

 using something like this:
 ```sh